Respect for Human Rights

 Basic Concept

 The Tsubaki Group considers respecting the human rights of all people involved in our business activities to be an important aspect of corporate social responsibility.
 We have established a Basic Human Rights Policy, which is based on international norms such as the United Nations’ Guiding Principles on Business and Human Rights and the Universal Declaration of Human Rights.
-We are striving to make this Policy well known and understood in the Tsubaki Group companies in Japan and overseas, and to promote the respect of human rights throughout the entire Group.
+We are striving to make this Policy well known and understood in the Tsubaki Group companies in Japan and overseas, and to promote respect for human rights throughout the entire Group.

 Basic Human Rights Policy